typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 ## Conclusions

-In conclusion, we've see how:

-1. **TypeDB's type system provides a concept-level schema** that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
-2. **TypeDB contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
-3. **TypeDB is an abstraction layer over a graph database.** TypeDB leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction

-In sum, TypeDB provides one language that gives us a concept-level model, a type system, a query language, a reasoning engine and schema verification.
+In this comparison, we've see how TypeDB provides a type system to model data using an Entity-Relationship model to describe the logical structures of data while providing query validation for writes and reads.
+TypeDB then interprets that model to provide type inference and rule inference.
 The result is a higher level language that abstracts away the low level complexities inherent in a graph database.

-This comparison has aimed to provide high level similarities and differences between both technologies, but, of course, there is more to TypeDB and graph databases than what we’ve tried to show here.
+This comparison has aimed to provide high level similarities and differences between both technologies, but, of course, there is much more to TypeDB and graph databases than what we’ve tried to show here.